bugraker/echelon-html/README.md

  *ident - Override the affiliation (identity).
 This affects if the solid frame is modified.  an "assumed/suspect" affiliation (A or S) will;
             1) for MiL-STD-2525B a "Question Mark" indicator is added to the upper right of the Symbol border,
-            2) for MIL-STD-2525C the solid border is replaced by a dached border
+            2) for MIL-STD-2525C the solid border is replaced by a dashed border

             A => ASSUMED FRIEND
             F => FRIEND